open-component-model/ocm-spec/doc/specification/formats/compdesc.md

 - have an optional v prefix
 - omit the third level (patch-level); if omitted, path-level is implied to equal 0

+The inner elements are described in detail in chapter [Types](types.md)